annasimulation/EPA141A/Final assignment/README.md

 The method of `Extra Trees` is chosen using a regression mode.
 Again, the figures are saved in the [img](img) folder and the data in the [output](output) folder.

 ### Step 3: Many-Objective Robust Decision Making Single-Scenario
-Single scenario MORDM is performed in the [MORDM Multi Scenario](MORDM_Singlerun.py) file to find the most optimal policy.
+Single scenario MORDM is performed in the [MORDM Single Scenario](MORDM_Singlerun.py) file to find the most optimal policy.
 The optimal policy can be found in [optimization_policies_singlerun.csv](output/optimization_policies_singlerun.csv).
 The outcomes of the MORDM analysis are to be found in [optimization_outcomes_singlerun.csv](output/optimization_outcomes_singlerun.csv).
 Consequently, the convergence metrics are created and stored to [convergence_metrics_singlerun.csv](output/convergence_metrics_singlerun.csv).
 The file [MORDM_Singlerun_results.ipynb](MORDM_Singlerun_results.ipynb) creates the results for the single scenario MORDM that are again saved in the [output](output) and [image](img) folders.